 Charlotte Krog Skott, Giorgos Psycharis, and Jeppe Skott

-Alison Clark-Wilson is a Principal Research Fellow at UCL Institute of Education, London.
+Alison Clark-Wilson is a Principal Research Fellow at UCL Institute of Education, London, United Kingdom.
 Alison’s research spans aspects of designing, implementing and evaluating digital technologies for mathematics education.
-She leads the European Society for Research in Mathematics Education’s working group on "Teaching mathematics with technology and other resources".
+She leads the European Society for Research in Mathematics Education’s working group on "teaching mathematics with technology and other resources".

-Eleonora Faggiano is Assistant Professor in Mathematics Education at the University of Bari Aldo Moro.
-Her research interests concern the integration of digital and non-digital resources in the teaching practices and in the mathematics teacher professional development.
+Eleonora Faggiano is Assistant Professor in Mathematics Education at the University of Bari Aldo Moro, Italy.
+Her research interests concern the integration of digital and non-digital resources in the teaching practices and mathematics teacher professional development.

 Jana Trgalova is Associate Professor at Claude Bernard University, France.
 She is involved in primary and secondary mathematics teacher education and her research focuses on digital technology and resources for mathematics education, their design, appropriation, use and evaluation.